 Standard and Optional Features

-The LaCrosse comes equipped as standard with the eAssist powertrain, dual-zone automatic climate control, a power adjustable driver's seat, a leather-wrapped steering wheel, a seven-speaker AM/FM/CD audio system with a USB/AUX input jack, Bluetooth, Buick's IntelliLink infotainment system with an eight-inch touch-screen, a 110-volt power outlet and 17-inch alloy wheels.
+The LaCrosse comes equipped as standard with the eAssist powertrain, a rear-view camera, dual-zone automatic climate control, a power adjustable driver's seat, a leather-wrapped steering wheel, a seven-speaker AM/FM/CD audio system with a USB/AUX input jack, Bluetooth, Buick's IntelliLink infotainment system with an eight-inch touch-screen, a 110-volt power outlet and 17-inch alloy wheels.

 The Leather Package brings leather upholstery, heated front seats with driver's memory functionality, a power-adjustable passenger seat, a rearview camera, a proximity key, foglights, rear park assist and an auto-dimming driver's side mirror.